ghedamat/forzapanino_meteor/README.md

 A simple meteor + backbone example application

-I wrote this application to take care of the launch orders of me and my colleagues at PatavinaTech (www.patavinatech.com)
+I wrote this application to take care of the food ordering of me and my colleagues at PatavinaTech (www.patavinatech.com)

 A running example can be found at forzapanino.meteor.com

-Please not that this is a work in progress...
+Please note that this is a work in progress...

-If you like to give it a try please not that I'm working with the git version of meteor, auth branch
+If you like to give it a try you should use the git version of meteor, auth branch